Ah, morning sickness. My arch nemesis.

 Diffuse these oils when feeling nauseas.
 Even better, you put a drop on a pair of super cute diffuser earrings like these.

-- Grapefruit (my personal favorite)
+- Grapefruit (my personal favorite for pregnancy nausea)

 - Young Living Blend: DiGize